Bob Raczek: Pacelli Cardinals (football)

 In 1995, the Cardinals set numerous school records that year in rushing, sacks, and tackles.
 The Cardinals made it to the WISAA Division 3 championship game where they defeated Manitowoc Lutheran, 28–0.
 The season ended with a perfect 12–0 record, (the last Pacelli football team to go undefeated) and only allowed 77 points all season (the 1986 Cardinals beat them by allowing only 55 points).
 The 1995 Cardinals also scored 458 points.
 The following year, the Cardinals made it back to the state championship game but lost the game to conference rival Marshfield Columbus, 42–6.
 The 1998 team would fall to Manitowoc Roncalli 27–7 in the state title game and then to Eau Claire Regis 19–6 in the 1999 championship game, the final season of WISAA.

-In 2000, the Cardinals moved into the WIAA.
+In 2000, the Cardinals moved into the Wisconsin Interscholastic Athletic Association (WIAA).
 The 2005 Cardinals managed to find a way into the state championship, being a part of Division 7.
 Going into the playoffs, the Cardinals were not a top seed, but defeated all of their opponents leading to the title game (except Hilbert, who lost to Pacelli by a score of 7-0).
 The Cardinals played the Gilman Pirates, and it would be Bob Raczek's 300th career win.
 The Cardinals defeated Gilman 44–20, giving Raczek his third state title.
 With the 300 wins, Raczek joined Wisconsin football coaches Bob Hyland and Dick Basham as the only coaches in state history to reach more than 300 wins.

 In 2006, the Cardinals went 9-0 during the regular season and entered the playoffs as a No. 1 seed, and then won their first round contest.
 However, they lost in the second round to conference foe Shiocton Chiefs, who Pacelli had beaten earlier that season.
 Bob Razcek's record currently stands at 332-150-2.

 Championships

 Raczek received state titles in WISAA in 1986 and 1995.
-He won one recently in 2005 apart of the WIAA in Division 7, also marking his 300th career win.
+He won one in 2005 as part of the WIAA in Division 7, also marking his 300th career win.
 Bob Raczek went to the state title game nine times, winning three (3-6).
-His conference championship record is much better, winning the old Central Wisconsin Catholic Conference title 10 times (1971 1972 1974 1976 1978 1981 1986 1987 1994 1995), and winning the new CWC-L (Central Wisconsin Conference-Large) two times, 2001 and 2006.
+His conference championship record is much better, winning the old Central Wisconsin Catholic Conference (CWCC) title 10 times (1971 1972 1974 1976 1978 1981 1986 1987 1994 1995), and winning the new Central Wisconsin Conference-Large (CWC-L) two times, 2001 and 2006.
 Bob Raczek is known for greatness, and in teaching his players the values of life, on and off the football field.